googlefonts/zain/README.txt

 Source data are from Glyphs:

-./Source/1-Drawings/Zain_Black.glyphs
-./Source/1-Drawings/Zain_Bold.glyphs
-./Source/1-Drawings/Zain_ExtraBold.glyphs
-./Source/1-Drawings/Zain_ExtraLight.glyphs
-./Source/1-Drawings/Zain_Italic.glyphs
-./Source/1-Drawings/Zain_Light.glyphs
-./Source/1-Drawings/Zain_Regular.glyphs
+./Source/1-Drawings/Zain-Black.glyphs
+./Source/1-Drawings/Zain-Bold.glyphs
+./Source/1-Drawings/Zain-ExtraBold.glyphs
+./Source/1-Drawings/Zain-ExtraLight.glyphs
+./Source/1-Drawings/Zain-Italic.glyphs
+./Source/1-Drawings/Zain-Light.glyphs
+./Source/1-Drawings/Zain-LightItalic.glyphs
+./Source/1-Drawings/Zain-Regular.glyphs

-Glyphs data are used as source file format.
+Glyphs data are used as source file format for the outline design.

 UFO data are used as production file format.
+The features including the anchorpoints for the marks and base characters are stored in a feature file which is part of the UFO file.

 ./Source/2-Production /Zain_Black.ufo
 ./Source/2-Production /Zain_Bold.ufo